OtabekAbduvaliyev/Sado-website/README.md

-MatozAI 🎙️
+Sado 🎙️
-MatozAI is a professional, high-performance voice-to-text platform optimized for the Uzbek language.
+Sado is a professional, high-performance voice-to-text platform optimized for the Uzbek language.
 It provides real-time transcription, audio recording, AI-powered summarization, and translation—all wrapped in a minimalist, "Soft UI" design.

 Built with React, TypeScript, and the Google Gemini Live API.